The Man Who Never Was (TV series): Plot

 Lansing initially plays the dual role of Peter Murphy, an American spy, and Mark Wainwright, an influential playboy millionaire who is his exact double.
 One evening, as the spy is being chased through the streets, he sees Wainwright drunkenly stumbling out of a bar.
 Stunned at the physical resemblance, Murphy unwittingly allows enemy agents to kill Wainwright, after which he assumes his identity.
 Although Wainwright's wife, Eva, realises immediately that Murphy is not her husband, she allows him to continue the impersonation, partly because it is financially convenient, and partly because she is moved by his kind treatment of her, in comparison to her abusive husband.
 Murphy and Eva eventually fall in love.
 In the final episode, "I Take This Woman", which aired on January 4, 1967, Murphy decides to quit being a secret agent.
-He proposes marriage to Eva, who accepts, which ended the series, One of the few TV shows to have a definite ending.
+He proposes marriage to Eva, who accepts, which ended the series, making this one of the few TV shows to have a definite ending.
 Two movies were later made by editing episodes together, "The Spy with the Perfect Cover" and "Danger Has Two Faces"; both have the final scene from the last episode, but one version of it was re-filmed with the same dialogue.